shriuken/starcraft2ai/UserDocs.md

   * If you want to customize your installation, please visit [PyTorch](http://pytorch.org/).

 ## Running starcraft2ai
+The starcraft2ai project is executed from the command line, or can be run from an IDE.
+If you wish to run it out of the box from our repository, there are a few major flags that should be set, and steps that should be taken.

+1. First off, if you wish to run using a model that we have already begun, ensure that the flags at the top of QAgent.py are set as follows below.
+If you wish to use a new model, set 'resume' to FALSE.
+  * DATA_FILE = 'sparse_agent_data'
+  * USE_CUDA = True
+  * IS_RANDOM = False
+  * resume = True
+  * resume_best = False
+  * evaluate = False
+2. After ensuring these flags are set correctly, navigate to the src folder within your starcraft2ai directory.
+3. From there, run the following command:
+  * python3 agent.py --map Simple64 --agent QAgent.RLAgent --agent_race T --max_agent_steps 0 --game_steps_per_episode 25000 --difficulty 1
+4. This will launch the game in a new window, and you will be able to follow the progress of the model in both that new window, and the command line.

 # FAQ
 * Q: Do I need to buy SC2?